Jim Jordan (photographer)

 Jim Jordan is an American fashion and commercial photographer, entrepreneur, talent scout, manager, and magazine publisher.

 Initially working as a hair and makeup artist and modeling talent scout, Jordan's self-taught style of photography gained the attention of the owner of fashion retailer J.Crew, which led to him becoming a fashion and commercial photographer/director.
 Jordan's photography has been featured on the covers of magazines such as Vogue, Vanity Fair, Elle, and Marie Claire, and others.
-Jordan has photographed and worked with celebrities such as Kris Jenner, Leonardo Di Caprio, Charlize Theron, Mila Kunis, and Drew Barrymore.
+Jordan has photographed and worked with celebrities such as Kris Jenner, Leonardo DiCaprio, Charlize Theron, Mila Kunis, and Drew Barrymore.

 As an entrepreneur, Jordan is the proprietor of three businesses: Jim Jordan Photography, which handles Jordan's fashion and commercial photography; White Cross Productions, a production group that directs films and produces ad campaigns and commercials for clients such as Mercedes-Benz, American Express, Warner Bros.; and White Cross Management, a talent management agency that has discovered and represents numerous celebrities and models, most notably Jeremy Meeks, Taylor Hill, and Gigi Hadid.